Supported Operating Systems

 Information Technology Services (ITS) will only provide support or grant network access for the versions of Operating Systems that meet the security requirements for a safe and secure computing environment.
 This document is intended to provide information on what operating systems are acceptable for use at all campuses of Loyola University Chicago.

 The current Windows operating system that is installed and supported on all Loyola-owned desktops and laptops is Windows 10.
 Windows 10 is installed and maintained by ITS or by specific departmental IT departments.
 ITS maintains copies of the Windows Operating System licensed for Loyola University Chicago owned computers only (not personally owned or student computers).

 Personally Owned Windows Computers

 Students, faculty and staff, are all required to be registered on Loyola wireless networks and wired networks in the residence halls.
 Loyola provides free wireless access for all devices to all students, faculty, and staff.
-To ensure the security of our networks, you will periodically be prompted to download the Bradford Dissolvable Agent, which checks for compatibility.
 If your computer is not fully updated, is running an “out of support” operating system, is missing the appropriate anti-virus, or has peer-to-peer file sharing programs installed, you will not be allowed onto our network.
 Supported operating systems include: